Obesity & Weight Loss Surgery: A Comprehensive Guide to Shedding Excess Pounds and Gaining Life Back

 Types of Obesity

-Not all obesity is the same.
-There’s:
+Not all obesity is the same:

-• Peripheral obesity – more fat around the limbs.
+• Peripheral obesity: Fat around the limbs.

-Each type carries different risks and challenges.
+Each type carries unique risks and challenges.

 Causes of Obesity

-Genetics
+1. Genetics

 Some people are genetically predisposed to gain weight more easily.
-But genes aren’t destiny — they’re just part of the puzzle.

-Lifestyle and Habits
+2. Lifestyle and Habits

-High-calorie diets, lack of movement, screen addiction, and poor sleep patterns are all big contributors.
+High-calorie diets, sedentary lifestyle, screen addiction, and poor sleep patterns all play major roles.

-Medical Conditions
+3. Medical Conditions

 Health Risks Linked to Obesity